POLICY & PLANNING ANALYST III

 Provide information and background to the public, state & national legislators, and the media; handle comments and suggestions from the public.

-If needed, attend national symposiums regarding related issues.
+Attend national symposiums regarding related issues.

-May develop agency internal policies, rules, and regulations and coordinate the rules and regulations adoption process to ensure compliance.
+Develop agency internal policies, rules, and regulations and coordinate the rules and regulations adoption process to ensure compliance.

 Coordinate with agency executives, any other related entity, other agency personnel, and regional and national partners to identify and assess policy issues.